Property insurance vs. home insurance

 What should I do in the event of an insurance claim?

-When an insured event occurs (for example, a fire, flood or windstorm), the first priority is obviously to ensure the safety of everyone and to minimize further damage.
+When an insured event occurs (such as a fire, flood or windstorm), the first priority is obviously to ensure the safety of all persons and to minimise further damage.
 Document the extent of the damage as thoroughly as possible, which will facilitate your communication with the insurance company.
 Take pictures of everything and make an inventory of what is destroyed or lost.

 It is important to follow the insurance company’s instructions and meet all deadlines and requirements for reporting the claim.

-Tip: In some cases (typically a mortgage), there will be what is known as an insurance claim or property insurance claim.
-This is actually a restriction on the right of disposition, which in effect means that the insurance claim or other insurance benefit will not be paid to the insured party, but to the insured party’s creditor.
-Thus, in the case of a property, if the house burns down, the money from the policy will belong to the lender; the lender may be, for example, a bank.
+In some cases (typically involving a mortgage) there will be what is known as an insurance claim vindication or property insurance vindication.
+This is actually a restriction on the right of disposition which effectively means that the insurance claim or other insurance benefit will not be paid to the insured party, but to the insured party’s creditor.
+Thus, in the case of a property, if the house burns down, the money from the policy will belong to the lender (the lender could be a bank, for example).

 What mistakes to avoid when taking out a policy?